tomcam/least-github-pages/docs/README.md

 If you want to understand why GitHub pages may not suite your project, see [When to avoid GitHub pages](github-pages-disadvantages.md).

-## What this GitHub pages tutorial covers
+## Table of contents

-This short GitHub shows in just a few pages how to:
+This short GitHub Pages tutorial shows how to:

 * [Create a GitHub Account](creating-github-account.md)
 * [Create a GitHub repository](creating-github-repository.md)